If you don't write songs regularly, then it's safe to say that you don't yet have a songwriting habit.

 Now, if you have an aversion to writing new songs, you'll need to look into your reluctance.
 But you can do that after you've developed a strong songwriting habit.

 Who knows, it might just disappear on its own.
 If it doesn't...

 5. Transcribe your favorite songwriter's songs

-Rewrite the lyrics to your favorite lyricist in long hand.
-Pretend you’re in their head and creating the song from scratch.
+Rewrite the lyrics to your favorite lyricist in longhand.
+Then, pretend you're in their head and creating the song from scratch.

 Transcribe melodies, hooks, chord changes, anything to immerse yourself in the art and craft of songwriting.

 As with all tips, they don't work until you do them.

 Go schedule some time to write now and if you want, you can get some help.